 (1) Food and beverages that are furnished by an operator for meals or snacks, or both, shall comply with the guidelines of the Child and Adult Care Food Program of the U.S. Department of Agriculture, as indicated on a chart supplied by the office.

-(2) For children in care, the operator shall furnish:
+(2) For children in care, unless provided by the child’s parent, the operator shall furnish:

 (a) All beverages, including beverages for meals and snacks; and

 (3) A beverage furnished by the operator may not contain an added sweetener or caffeine, except for: